printfoo/nlp-interpretability/README.md

 ### 1.2. *Hard* rationale selection with *generator*.

-*Generator* is a neural module designed to extract phrases from input sequence as rationales.
+*Generator* is a neural module designed to extract phrases from input sequences as rationales.

 [Rationalizing Neural Predictions](https://arxiv.org/pdf/1606.04155.pdf) (Lei et al., 2016)